 March 2020.
 Last edit October 2020.

-This is a succinct as possible list that I endorse to refer interested “precoiners” to.
-It will help them learn the correct information as quick as possible, and avoid seductive narratives from shitcoiners and scammers.
+This is as succinct as possible list that I endorse to refer interested “precoiners” to.
+It will help them learn the correct information as quickly as possible and avoid seductive narratives from shitcoiners and scammers.
 I may update the list from time to time.

 Andreas Antonopoulos has many good (early) videos on YouTube.
 It’s an easy way to absorb a lot of information.
 (Not very popular amongst Bitcoiners now due to altcoin shenanigans, but he is world-class in explaining Bitcoin nonetheless.)